 Grab your pot and make this easy, quick, and healthy Instant Pot BBQ Chicken in less than 30 minutes!
 Leftovers make wonderful lunches for the rest of the week too.
-Try my homemade BBQ sauce in this recipe and if you need a great side dish that can be made ahead of time, try this easy 7 layer salad.

 Let me know if you’ve tried this Instant Pot BBQ Chicken in the comments below & happy instant potting!!

 - 3 pounds boneless and skinless chicken thighs, trimmed of excess fat (can sub out boneless chicken breasts)